-Las Dueñas is one of the finest examples of Andalusian architecture, combining Moorish, Rennaisance, and Gothic influences.
+Las Dueñas in Seville is one of the finest examples of Andalusian architecture, combining Moorish, Rennaisance, and Gothic influences.
 It was built in the 16th century and it is considered to be of great architectural and historic heritage.

 The name comes from the monastery Santa María de las Dueñas, which was located on the adjoining plot but demolished in 1868.

 The palace served as a residence for Sevillian nobles, and throughout its existence, it has changed owners numerous times.
 Currently, it belongs to the House of Alba, one of the most influential aristocratic families in Spain.

 In the 20th century, Las Dueñas became a meeting point for European royalty but also influential people from around the world (Jacqueline Kennedy, Grace Kelly to name a few).